 Proof of work or study, according to the requirements of your specific visa type

 Documents provided must be translated and legalised.
 They can be provided in Dutch, English, French or German.

 Depending on the type of work you're planning on doing, it might be possible to apply for an EU Blue Card.
 Similar to the US Green Card, this document gives you the right to work across most EU member states (excluding Denmark, Ireland and the UK).
 To be eligible for a Blue Card, you must be from a country outside the EU, be highly skilled (typically meaning you have completed a bachelor's level university degree, or have five years of senior professional experience), and have a binding job offer or active work contract.

 The Blue Card application process is fast tracked by member states, meaning it's typically quicker than other forms of work visa application.
 However, it may still take up to three months.
 Although you start the application process online and through a single point of contact, the process may vary depending on your personal circumstances.
 The Blue Card network has a good website and offers support to applicants to help them understand the process.

 Seasonal workers can get a specific permit to work for up to 24 weeks as long as they haven't been in the Netherlands for the 14 weeks prior to their permit starting.
 Also, the employer must be an officially registered business, and you'll need to prove that you can support yourself during your time in the Netherlands.
-Full details are available along with application forms on the Dutch government website.
+Full details are available on the Dutch government website.

 If you're from Canada, Australia, New Zealand or South Korea, you may be able to apply for a working holiday visa, valid for up to a year.
 However, you must be under thirty years old to be eligible.